wmjmurphy/encryption/README.md

 ## Testing

-In other to test the algorithm, please, run the Unit Test in any IDE or using Maven
+In order to test the algorithm, please, run the Unit Test in any IDE or using Maven

 mvn test